jjackson19862017/Milestone4_Recipes/README.md

 ### Changed Recipe Details Page

 Nearly completed changing Details Page, just need to put the Recipe Protection in that allows only the creator to edit or delete the Recipes.

+## Friday 14th February 2020,

+Tried to setup the email input validation, so that it would check to see if your email would match up with the email stored, unfortunately need to work it out.
+As its not as easy as i first thought